danielagg/danielagg/README.md

 ### Hi there 👋
 ---
-I'm Daniel Agg, a Full Stack Developer with over 7 years of experience.
-I have a skill set in building both back-, and frontend solutions using various technologies (.NET, Go, TypeScript/JavaScript with React/Svelte/Solid).
+I'm Daniel Agg, a Full Stack Developer with over 7 years of experience in building products, be it the back-, or the frontend, using various technologies such as .NET, Go, TypeScript/JavaScript with React/Astro/HTMX.
 I have expertise in designing and developing scalable architectures, mostly on Microsoft's Azure platform.

 - [Personal site](http://danielagg.com/)
 - [LinkedIn](https://www.linkedin.com/in/danielagg/)